scriptrdotio/howto/acl/create_devices_users.md

 *Image 2*

-Scriptr.io automatically generates and authentication token for the newly created device.
+Scriptr automatically generates and authentication token for the newly created device.
 This token can be used to authenticate http requests and web socket messages sent to your APIs.

 ## Create devices dynamically from the code

 From within a script in the [workspace](https://www.scriptr.io/workspace), you need to require the **device** module and invoke its **create()** method passing the necessary data.
-If you do not specify an "id", scriptr.io will create one automatically.
+If you do not specify an "id", scriptr will create one automatically.

 ```
 var device = require("device");